Paratrigona subnuda: Oviposition process behavior

-Singly mated queens of the P.subnuda will lay eggs within the royal cells and will lay a separate egg in each cell which has been supplied with food.
+Singly mated queens of the P. subnuda will lay eggs within the royal cells and will lay a separate egg in each cell which has been supplied with food.
 Minutes before the queen lays her egg, the workers will regurgitate their food into the cell.
 The queen will lay her egg on top of this food and then the cell will be closed rapidly by the workers.
 Workers have mechanisms to disrupt this process and reproduce male progeny.

 Division of labor

-Stingless bees, including P. subnuda, have distinctive divisions of labor conducted by different age and in relation of needs.
+Stingless bees, including P. subnuda, have distinctive divisions of labor conducted by different ages and in relation of needs.
 There are four distinctive jobs done at different times in a worker's lifespan.
-The first is self-grooming which is performed after the first hours emerging from the pupea.
+The first is self-grooming which is performed after the first hours emerging from the pupa.
 After, there is incubation and brood chamber repairs.
 This is followed by rearing behaviors, including provisioning cells, construction of cells and cleaning.
 Workers are also responsible for feeding both the young adult bees and the singly mated queen bee.
 Workers must also participate in reconstruction behaviors.
-Reconstruction behaviors include reconstructing involucrum, entrance guard duty, cleaning of nest and receiving nectar.
+Reconstruction behaviors include reconstructing involucrum, entrance guard duty, cleaning of the nest, and receiving nectar.
 Finally, there is also the collection of pollen and nectar that serve as food sources.